MethanePowered/MethaneKit/Apps/03-TexturedCube/README.md

 ## Frame Rendering Cycle

-Animation function bound to time-animation is called automatically as a part of every render cycle, just before `App::Update` function call.
-This function rotates light position and camera in opposite directions.
+Animation function bound to time-animation is called automatically as part of every render cycle, just before the `App::Update` function call.
+This function rotates the light position and camera in opposite directions.

 ```cpp
 bool TexturedCubeApp::Animate(double, double delta_seconds)